Jobsite Issue Tracker for Builders Who Don’t Want Missed Details

 How do builders share jobsite issues with subcontractors?

-The simplest approach is a single shared list that’s always current.
-A live report allows subcontractors to see open items and completed work without logging into software or sorting through emails and attachments.
+The most effective approach is a single shared list that’s always current.
+A live jobsite issue report allows subcontractors to see open and completed items without logging into software or sorting through emails and attachments.

-Can jobsite issue tracking reduce rework and callbacks?
+Can tracking jobsite issues early reduce rework and callbacks?

 Yes.
-Catching and documenting issues early helps prevent small problems from turning into rework, schedule delays, or callbacks after trades have already left the site.
+Catching and documenting jobsite issues early helps prevent small problems from turning into rework, schedule delays, and callbacks after trades have already left the site.